George Grauel Faculty Fellowship

 - Category B Fellowships are devoted to other types of faculty development, such as writing textbooks, curriculum development, coursework devoted to getting up to the current level of research in one’s field, retooling in another field of research, academic service-oriented activities, or other professional activities.

 Recent awardees can be accessed here.

-Fellowships are awarded by the Committee on Research & Service.
+Fellowships are awarded by the Committee on Research, Service, and Faculty Development.

 Applying for the Fellowship

 Listed below is detailed information about the Fellowship and the process of applying for the award.
-The application itself will be made available soon.
 Click on the links to go directly to a section.

 - Purpose and Eligibility